MattB-242/Lattice_Invariance/README.md

 *rightsign* will return the unordered root form - that is, it will swap the last two values of the root form if the sign is negative

-*rf_chirality(dtype = 0, pgroup = 2)* will, return the signed L_inf or L_2 based point group chirality of the root form.
+*rf_chir(dtype = 0, pgroup = 2)* will, return the signed L_inf or L_2 based point group chirality of the root form.
 Id pgroup is set to 4 or 6, the D4 or D6 chirality will instead be calculated.
 If dtype is set to 2, the L_2 distance will be calculated rather than L_inf

 *projform* will return the co-ordinates of the form in the quotient triangle, along with the sign of the root form, as a PF2 object.